Megadimension Neptunia VII: Heartdimension Neptunia H: Trilogy Finale: Into Legend

-After returning to Planeptune with Affimojas and Steamax in tow, a giant wormhole opens above Gamindustri.
-The four CPUs manage to safely explore the wormhole by navigating an extra-dimensional maze, followed from a distance by a worried Nepgear and Uni.
-After noticing an incoming monster hoard which Neptune recognizes from Zero Dimension, she stops their advance by destroying the passageway with an explosive.
+After returning to Planeptune with Affimojas and Steamax in tow, a wormhole opens above Gamindustri.
+The four CPUs explore the wormhole, followed from a distance by Nepgear and Uni.
+After noticing an incoming monster hoard which Neptune recognizes from Zero Dimension, she stops their advance by destroying the passageway.
 Suddenly, Uzume appears and summons Dark Purple, who then abducts the four CPUs.
-Nepgear and Uni witness the event and return to Histoire to plan a rescue mission.
-Histoire reveals that the CPUs were taken to the Zero Dimension but the party should be able to follow by using the Dreamcast since the passageway was destroyed earlier.
+Nepgear and Uni return to Histoire to plan a rescue mission.
+Histoire reveals that the CPUs were taken to the Zero Dimension but the party should be able to follow by using the Dreamcast.
 After sparring with Nepgear, Uni, Ram, Rom, Compa and IF, the four members of Gold Third agree to join the rescue mission.

 In Zero Dimension, the party interrogate Uzume who denies any knowledge of abducting the CPUs and joins the party to aid in the investigation.
-Umio reports an anomaly to the northeast where the party find Uzume's doppelganger who reveals her plan to fuse the Zero Dimension and the Hyper Dimension (Neptune's reality) by using her four golden towers as an anchor point, which would plunge the new world into ruin and despair.
+The party finds Uzume's doppelganger who reveals her plan to fuse the Zero Dimension and the Hyper Dimension (Neptune's reality) by using her four golden towers as an anchor point, which would plunge the new world into ruin.
 She then escapes to a third dimension; Heart Dimension, by opening a portal.
 The party follow her through the portal where they find a fragmented world made from memories and dreams.
 Nepgear, Uni and Uzume leave the party to rest whilst they explore the area and rescue older Neptune from Arfoire, and destroy her once and for all.

 Older Neptune reveals she was a double-agent who joined AffimaX to aid the party from the shadows by stopping S-Sha's ritual and leaving the doppelganger's portal open.
 The doppelganger, who older Neptune refers to a 'Kurome', ordered Arfoire to kill her after learning the truth.
-With older Neptune back in the party, the group explores Heart Dimension and learn that Kurome has the power to induce both nightmares and false happiness, which she is using to corrupt the CPUs like she did previously to Affimojas and Gold Third.
+With older Neptune back in the party, the group explores Heart Dimension and learn that Kurome has the power to induce nightmares and false happiness, which she is using to corrupt the CPUs like she did previously to Affimojas and Gold Third.
 She also partially re-wrote the timeline to make the public forget, and thus weaken, the CPUs, but newly acquired Shares are cancelling its effects.
-The party witness the CPUs' fantasies; with Neptune wanting praise and her nation's happiness, Noire wanting to be a successful voice-actress and socialite, Blanc wanting large breasts and Vert wanting younger sisters who are actually clones of herself.
+The party witness the CPUs' fantasies, such as with Neptune wanting praise and her nation's happiness.